MichaeLeroy/overflow-research/README.md

 Larger than expected or long-running data streams can cause counters or accumulators to overflow.

-## Julia is not C, and Integer Overflow is less Dangerous
+### Julia is not C, and Wrapped Integer Overflow is much less Dangerous.

 Julia is not C.  The likelihood of unintended integer overflow is somewhat reduced.
 Even given an overflow, the mechanisms for serious